BrendanMolloy/milestone4/README.md

 This website sells props and outfits that cater to Live Action Role Players (LARPers).<br>
 LARP is a form of role-playing game where the participants in real life physically portray their characters.<br>
-While many players opt to craft their own outfits, some prefer to outright purchase these items, whether due to lack of craft-ability, time, or otherwise.
+While many players opt to craft their own outfits, some prefer to outright purchase these items, whether due to lack of craft-ability, time, or otherwise.<br>
+Lootify offers a wide range of products, which are made easier to browse through by being split into categories.<br>
+Whether you're looking for a an impressive set of armor, a convincing-looking prop-sword, or a stylish bag, lootify has it all.

 ## UX

 Lootify was created using the Django, Bootstrap, and Materialize frameworks.<br>
 The Superhero theme found at https://bootswatch.com/ was used to create a coherent color scheme. <br>
+The Bree Serif font was used to evoke a sense of tradition, history, reliability, which speak to the nature of the products and the quality of the service. <br>
 Many of the pages found on the website are procedurally generated using the database of products, profiles, and comments.

 ### User Stories: